saiftynet/jus4us/ReadMe.md

 * Connecting multiple small business bring benefits of scale
 * Identifies individuals with time and skills
 * Connects them to individuals with resources
-* Makes it easy and attractive to start small and thing big
+* Makes it easy and attractive to start small and think big
 * Focuses on sustainability using local reources
 * Naturally decentralised and self supporting